Written by D.C. Fontana, Arthur H. Singer, and Gene Roddenberry

 Spock will not tell the Romulan Commander what their mission is, then pins everything on the Captain and his mental state, claiming he has been erratic recently in his behavior.
 This is how his denial of it being a Starfleet mission to spy on the Romulans is played.
 The Romulan Commander senses an opportunity and tries to tempt Spock to defect.

 The Enterprise Incident is a good thriller with lots of misleading threads.
 It’s all an elaborate ruse to get the Romulans’ cloaking device.
 The story is pretty far along before the audience is clued in as to what is happening, which works very well.
 We know, after all, that Kirk is not about to do something to lose his command and that Spock is not going to defect but just what is happening isn’t obvious in the beginning.

-There are a few special effects here and they fit in nicely to the story.
+There are a few special effects here and they fit in nicely with the story.
 The remastered version is not distracting at all and is a pleasure to watch.

 It’s the story here that sells the episode and it is damn good.
-If only more of the series was like this, they might have lasted a few more seasons.
+If only more of the series were like this, they might have lasted a few more seasons.

 Previous episode in the series (link): Star Trek: The Original Series – Spock’s Brain